;

 Snowmobiles are great fun and a fab way to explore the side of the mountains the ski slopes don't touch.
 It's up to you to decide whether you want to be a passenger or a driver but either way you'll have opportunities to experience untouched landscapes surrounding Mont Blanc, Bellevarde summit and the Sache - and some great opportunities for photos!

-Tignespace will keep you occupied with its state-of-the-art infrastructures in an exceptional setting.
+Tignespace will keep you occupied with its state-of-the-art infrastructure in an exceptional setting.
 Its massive climbing walls and indoor football pitches make it perfect for white-out days when the snow is just too heavy to ski.
-It also includes a conference centre.

 Swap your skis for a toboggan on the Pala'Fou Toboggan run!
 Alternatively, to add a bit of extra fun to sledging, try snow tubing!
 Slide down the slope on a giant rubber ring (3 years and above).